Measurement of the $W$ Charge Asymmetry in the $W \rightarrow \mu\nu$ Decay Mode in $pp$ Collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Introduction

 \section{Introduction}

 The measurement of the charge asymmetry of leptons originating from the decay of singly produced \Wboson~bosons at $pp$, $p\bar{p}$ and $ep$ colliders provides important information about the proton structure as described by parton distribution functions (PDFs).
 The \Wboson~boson charge asymmetry is mainly sensitive to valence quark distributions~\cite{Berger:1988tu} via the dominant production process $u\bar{d}(\bar{u}d)\rightarrow W^{+(-)}$ and provides complementary information to that obtained from measurements of inclusive deep inelastic scattering cross-sections at the HERA electron-proton collider~\cite{Chekanov:2008aa,Chekanov:2009gm,Adloff:2003uh,:2009wt}.
 The HERA data do not strongly constrain the ratio between $u$ and $d$ quarks in the kinematic regime of low $x$, where $x$ is the proton momentum fraction carried by the parton~\cite{Nakamura:2010zzi}.
-A precise measurement of the \Wboson~asymmetry at the Large Hadron Collider (LHC)~\cite{LHC:2008} on the other hand, can contribute significantly to the understanding of PDFs and quantum chromodynamics (QCD) in the parton momentum fraction range $10^{-3}\lesssim x\lesssim 10^{-1}$.
+A precise measurement of the \Wboson~asymmetry at the Large Hadron Collider (LHC)~\cite{LHC:2008}, on the other hand, can contribute significantly to the understanding of PDFs and quantum chromodynamics (QCD) in the parton momentum fraction range $10^{-3}\lesssim x\lesssim 10^{-1}$~\cite{Alekhin:2005dx}.

 In $pp$ collisions the overall production rate of \Wplus~bosons is significantly larger than the corresponding \Wminus~rate, since the proton contains two $u$ and one $d$ valence quarks.
 The first measurements of the inclusive $\Wpm$ cross-sections at the LHC by the ATLAS~\cite{wzpaper} and the CMS~\cite{Khachatryan:2010xn} Collaborations confirmed the difference predicted by the Standard Model.
-The asymmetry in $pp$ collisions is symmetric with respect to the $\Wboson$ rapidity, whereas in $\antibar{p}$ collisions it is antisymmetric; the small sensitivity to sea quark contributions is strongly suppressed in $\antibar{p}$ compared to $pp$ collisions~\cite{Lohwasser:2010sp}.
-Measurements in $p\bar{p}$ collisions have been performed at the Tevatron by both the CDF~\cite{Abe:1998rv,Acosta:2005ud} and D\O~\cite{Abazov:2007pm,Abazov:2008qv} Collaborations, and the data have been included in global fits of parton distributions~\cite{Martin:2009iq,Pumplin:2002vw}.
+The asymmetry in $pp$ collisions is symmetric with respect to the $\Wboson$ rapidity, whereas in $\antibar{p}$ collisions it is antisymmetric; the small sensitivity to sea-quark contributions is strongly suppressed in $\antibar{p}$ compared to $pp$ collisions~\cite{Lohwasser:2010sp}.
+Measurements in $p\bar{p}$ collisions have been performed at the Tevatron by both the CDF~\cite{Abe:1998rv,Acosta:2005ud} and D\O~\cite{Abazov:2007pm,Abazov:2008qv} Collaborations, also using an iterative procedure extracting the $W$ asymmetry as a function of $y_\mathrm{W}$ \cite{Aaltonen:2009ta}.
+The data have been included in global fits of parton distributions~\cite{Martin:2009iq,Pumplin:2002vw}.

 This letter presents a differential measurement of the muon charge asymmetry from the decay of $W^{\pm}$ bosons in $pp$ collisions at a centre-of-mass energy of $\sqrt{s}~=~7\TeV$ at the LHC.
 The asymmetry varies significantly as a function of the pseudorapidity\footnote{The nominal $pp$ interaction point at the centre of the detector is defined as the origin of a right-handed coordinate system.
 The positive $x$-axis is defined by the direction from the interaction point to the centre of the LHC ring, with the positive $y$-axis pointing upwards.
 The azimuthal angle $\phi$ is measured around the beam axis and the polar angle $\theta$ is the angle from the $z$-axis.
 The pseudorapidity is defined as $\eta = -\ln \tan(\theta/2)$.} $\eta_\mu$ of the charged decay lepton owing to its strong correlation with the momentum fraction $x$ of the partons producing the \Wboson~boson.
 It is defined from the cross sections for $W \to \mu\nu$ production $d\sigma_{\mathrm{W\mu^\pm}}/d\eta_{\mu}$ as: